 There’s no one way to design a homepage.
-However, here are some tips to keep in mind as you plan your homepage from top to bottom, whether you’re building your website or revisiting the homepage of the website you already have.
+However, here are some tips to keep in mind as you plan your homepage from top to bottom, whether you’re building your first store, or revisiting this crucial part of your website.

 Adding to this urgency is a psychological phenomenon called “decision avoidance,” which is the tendency of humans to avert a decision that takes too long to make.